1. Introduction

-We have developed this Data Protection Statement to illustrate our commitment to the protection of the privacy and personal information of data subjects who interact with King’s Inns and this website.
+We have developed this Data Protection Statement to illustrate our commitment to the protection of the privacy and personal information of data subjects who interact with King’s Inns.

 The purpose of this Data Protection Statement is to provide you with a clear understanding of: